qdrant/qdrant-cloud-public-api/README.md

 This repository contains the Protocol Buffer definitions for the Qdrant Cloud API, as well as its generated code.

 We use [Buf](https://buf.build/) to lint the schemas and to generate language bindings.

-The layout and style of our `.proto` files follow their [style guide](https://docs.buf.build/best-practices/style-guide).
+Additionally, there are [these guidelines](CONTRIBUTING.md#protobuf-guidelines) to ensure our API remains consistent and user-friendly.
+Please follow them when contributing.

 This project leverages Make to automate common tasks.
 To view all available commands, you can run: